The Benefits of Bloom's Taxonomy

 Organize your Learning

 Traditional assessments often test primarily recall and comprehension.
 Bloom’s pushes you to diversify assessment strategies, incorporating opportunities for students to analyze case studies, evaluate theories, or create original solutions, providing a complete picture of student learning!
+Besides recall and comprehension, Bloom’s encourages everyday learners to apply, analyze, evaluate, and create with their recently acquired knowledge.

 Enhance Critical Thinking